kand-ta/kand/CONTRIBUTING.md

 ## Development Workflow

-Our project is structured into two main parts:
+Our project is structured into three main parts:

 1. `kand`: The core library written in Rust, containing all the technical indicator implementations.
 2. `kand-py`: The Python bindings for the core library, allowing Kand to be used in Python.
+3. `kand-wasm`: The WebAssembly bindings for the core library, enabling its use in JavaScript/TypeScript environments (web and Node.js).

 When making changes, please follow this general workflow:

 1. **Modify the Rust code**: All logic for technical indicators resides in the `kand/` directory.
 Make your changes or additions here first.
 2. **Ensure tests pass**: Run the Rust test suite to make sure your changes haven't broken anything.
-3. **Update Python bindings**: If you've added a new indicator or changed a function signature, update the Python bindings in the `kand-py/` directory accordingly.
+3. **Update bindings**: If you've added a new indicator or changed a function signature, update the corresponding bindings in the `kand-py/` and/or `kand-wasm/` directories.
 4. **Run all checks**: Use the provided `Makefile` to run a full suite of checks, including building, testing, linting, and formatting.

 ### Using the Makefile